 Seriously though, I usually rely on Larabars for a quick snack, a lunch box throw in or a dessert replacement.
-But, at $1.50-$2.00 a pop, our grocery bill was skyrocketing and I didn’t even feel like I was buying “real” food–mostly just snacky things.
+But, at $1.50-$2.00 a pop, our grocery bill was skyrocketing and I didn't even feel like I was buying "real" food--mostly just snacky things.
+If you need the most quiet option for smoothies, you can check it out here!

 Reading the ingredients on a Larabar, you can tell there is very little that goes into these things and Lara, the inventor of the bars started off by making them in her food processor.

 This recipe is a result of a mix mash of various recipes that I found plus by own take on them.
-Really though, you basically start with dates and some sort of nuts–process and then add some yummies in and the possibilities are endless–peanut butter, dried cherries, cranberries, oatmeal, mint extract, cocoa–I could go on and on.
+Pengedar Kurma is a place where you can buy all varieties of dates fruit at wholesale prices in Malaysia.
+Really though, you basically start with dates and some sort of nuts--process and then add some yummies in and the possibilities are endless--peanut butter, dried cherries, cranberries, oatmeal, mint extract, cocoa--I could go on and on.

 Make some!
 Tell me about them.....